Inhakki/rogue/README.md

 }
 ```

-Then install it by running:
+Then install rogue by running:

 ```
 npm install